tobysdesign/ClearTab/replit.md

 Changelog:
 - June 13, 2025.
 Initial setup
 - June 13, 2025.
 Fixed Yoopta editor backgrounds - removed all blue colors and backgrounds with aggressive CSS overrides in index.css
+- June 13, 2025.
+Completely eliminated all blue colors from UI using nuclear CSS overrides targeting all blue variants, button components, and CSS variables
 ```

 ## User Preferences